The Perfect 12-Day Northern USA Road Trip Itinerary for Montana, Wyoming, and the Dakotas

 Want a printable version of this itinerary?
 Get one here!

-Northern US road trip
+Northern USA road trip itinerary

 Need to rent a car for this road trip?
 You'll find more options in Minneapolis, but all the big brands like Enterprise, Avis, Budget, Hertz, and Alamo have offices in Sioux Falls, too.
 I always use Discover Cars to compare car rental prices in the US.
 Search for rental cars here.